dimagi/commcare-hq/README.md

 Please note that these instructions are targeted toward UNIX-based systems.

+### Before install

+You'll need the following things installed to get started:
+- Python 2.7 (use 32 bit if you're on Windows see `Alternate steps for Windows` section below)
+- pip
+- virtualenvwrapper

 ### Downloading and configuring CommCare HQ

 Once all the dependencies are in order, please do the following: